build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

 attacker gets unfettered ability to laterally move within that boundary and compromise more systems and services.

-A much safer approach is to **dynamically create policy-drive, short-lived, granularly authorized, least-privileged access to specific remote services**.
+A much safer approach is to **dynamically create policy-driven, short-lived, granularly authorized, least-privileged access to specific remote services**.
 The below examples show how we can do this, using Ockam, in a few lines of Rust.